GabrielCalheiros/Generic_RPG_System/Rules/docs/combat.md

 For non-fatal injuries, a period of recovery follows.
 Players who emerge victorious or disengage from the conflict can recuperate over time.
 The aftermath of combat may leave scars or lingering effects, adding depth to your character's journey.

+## Recovery and Lasting Impact

+The aftermath of combat extends beyond the battlefield.
+Players who survive are left to recover from their wounds, with lasting scars as tokens of their trials.
+The scars serve as reminders of battles fought, adding layers of realism and immersion to the world of Eidos.

+As you continue your exploration of this system, embrace the intricate interplay of choice, strategy, and chance that defines Eidos' unique combat and conflict resolution mechanics.

 ## Sample Combat Scenario

 Let's step into the world of Eidos with a sample combat scenario: